Where you can place flowers, light candles and pay tribute to Queen Elizabeth II in Lancashire

 - Condolence books are available to sign in Blackpool Town Hall between 9am and 5pm, Monday to Friday, and at the Winter Gardens between 11am and 2.30pm every day.

-- Laying of flowers is being advised to take place at St John’s Square, where the expected large volume of tributes can be accommodated.
-The Mayor of Blackpool, Cllr Kathyrn Benson, will lay flowers of behalf of the town at 12.45pm today (Friday, September 9).
+- Flowers can be left in St John’s Square, where the expected large volume of tributes can be accommodated.

 - Details around minutes’ silences and the proclamation of the new monarch will be announced in due course.

-- An online book of condolence is also available to be signed at www.royal.uk or www.lancashire.gov.uk/queen
+- An online book of condolence is also available to be signed at www.royal.uk and on the Lancashire County Council website here.

 Burnley